CDLUC3/uc3-present/opensearch/README.md

 ## Date Normalization is Critical

 - Date/time filters are a primary filter in OpenSearch dashboards
-- Discovery tool provids a date historgram for analysis
+- Discovery tool provids a date histogram for analysis

 ----